biolab/orange-web2/public/blog/2023-09-fairness-reweighing-preprocessor/2023-09-19-fairness-reweighing-preprocessor.md

 <WindowScreenshot src="2023-09-19-fairness-reweighing-preprocessor-scores.png" />

 The results show that the model using reweighing as a preprocessor achieved better fairness scores than the model without reweighing at the cost of slightly lower accuracy.
-The Reweighing algorithm mainly focuses on the Disparate Impact and Statistical Parity Difference metrics, which reflect the ratio and difference between the favorable outcomes of the unprivileged and privileged groups.

-In this case the ratio of favorable outcomes went from 0.869 to 0.952, while the difference went from -0.105 to -0.038.
-Both metrics indicate less bias towards the unprivileged group.
+In this case DI metric went from 0.869 to 0.952, SPD went from -0.105 to -0.038, EOD went from -0.055 to -0.009 and AOD went from -0.093 to -0.015.
+All metrics indicate less bias towards the unprivileged group.

-We can easily visualize the results using a box plot.
+We can easily visualize the Disparate Impact metric using a box plot.
 For a clearer visualization, we have used the Edit Domain widget to merge all values of each protected group into one, which resulted in two groups: males and females.

 <WindowScreenshot src="2023-09-19-fairness-reweighing-preprocessor-box-plot-bias.png" />

 <WindowScreenshot src="2023-09-19-fairness-reweighing-preprocessor-box-plot-debias.png" />

-The first box plot shows the ratio of favorable and unfavorable outcomes for the unprivileged and privileged groups for predictions from the model without reweighing.
+The first box plot shows the ratio of favorable and unfavorable outcomes for the unprivileged and privileged groups (DI) from the model without reweighing.
 The second box plot shows the same for the model with reweighing.

 We can see that when using reweighing the amount of favorable outcomes increased for the unprivileged group and decreased for the privileged group bringing the ratios closer between the two groups.